How to choose mould steel

-***Carburizing is a surface hardening process which involves changing the composition of the steel’s surface layers.
+***Carburizing is a surface hardening process that involves changing the composition of the steel’s surface layers.
 The process increases the steel’s surface carbon content from less than 0.2% to about 0.7-0.8%.
-The resultant steel after quenching treatment has a harder surface layer (e.g. 60 Rc) and a softer, more ductile inner core (e.g. 20 Rc).
-The depth of the carburized ease layer is dependent on time， temperature and the carburizing medium employed.
+The resultant steel, after quenching treatment, has a harder surface layer (e.g., 60 Rc) and a softer, more ductile inner core (e.g., 20 Rc).
+The carburized ease layer’s depth depends on time， temperature, and the carburizing medium employed.

 The AISI class designation for mould steels is the letter “P”， for general purpose mould tool applications.
-The table above shows composition and heat treatment details for AISI P class steels.
+The table above shows the composition and heat treatment details for AISI P class steels.

 The AISI P range of steel grades possesses relatively good machining properties due to the alloy compositions.
 Machining processes such as spark erosion and all the usual metal cutting processes can be employed during tool manufacture.

 As a result of the Ni-Cr content of the steel， a good surface finish is achievable using various polishing and finishing techniques.
-The steels corrosion resistance is also improved compared with a plain carbon steel.
+The steel corrosion resistance is also improved compared with plain carbon steel.

-While the AISI P range of steels represents a reasonable general purpose steel choice for moulding applications, extremes of application requirement will always exist.
+While the AISI P range of steels represents a reasonable general-purpose steel choice for moulding applications, extreme application requirements will always exist.

-In such cases, a more specialised steel should be selected， the properties of which reflect the use application intended.
-The following examples have been chosen to demonstrate the service conditions in which a specialised steel type/grade may be selected.
+In such cases, more specialized steel should be selected， the properties that reflect the use application intended.
+The following examples have been chosen to demonstrate the service conditions in which a specialized steel type/grade may be selected.

 |SUS420J2 Modified ESR